-Avocado directly manages 4,000-plus acres of FSC® certified latex rubber tree plantations.
-Our FSC certification ensures that we adhere to ten governing principles and meet 57 criteria for sustainable use, conservation, restoration, and respect for all.
-Of course, these plantations are also organic certified under programs recognized by the USDA.
+Avocado directly manages 4,000 acres of organic latex rubber tree plantations under programs recognized by the USDA.
+We adhere to governing principles and criteria for sustainable use, conservation, restoration, and respect for all.

 Avocado Organic Latex processes our latex.
 Yes, we also jointly own our GOLS organic certified latex processing facility in Kerala, India.
 This eliminates middlemen and costly markups, provides transparency and full traceability, and allows us to source the best organic latex for use in mattresses and pillows.
 At the same time, it helps us maintain the highest standards for ecology and social responsibility.
 No other brands do this.